 6 Ways to Protect Horses While Transferring Ownership

-Maintaining ownership of a horse who is no longer in your possession may seem like a good way to protect the animal, but there are at least four reasons you should consider transferring ownership at the time of adoption.
+Maintaining ownership of a horse who is no longer in your possession may seem like a good way to protect the animal, but there are at least 6 reasons you should consider transferring ownership at the time of adoption.

 1. Medical and Behavior Assessments